Queer 101: An Intro to the LGBT2Q+ Community

 An umbrella term for people whose gender identity is not in harmony with their birth assignment.
 Often includes people who identify as transgender, trans woman, trans man, gender non-conforming or gender variant.

-- Don't assume someone's gender based solely on physical appearance.
+- Don't assume gender based solely on physical appearance.

-- Ask what pronouns the person prefers and be sure to use that pronoun.
+- Ask what pronouns are preferred and be sure to use that pronoun.

-- Use the person's preferred name in conversation and when introducing them to new people.
+- Use my preferred name in conversation and when introducing me.

-- Don't ask someone about their body parts...it's not cool!
+- Don't ask about my body parts...it's not cool!

 - Make an effort to use gender neutral language in your everyday conversions.
 This is very cool!